Andrejkf/solution_behavioral_cloning_p3t1/READMEtemplate.md

 In this project a convolutional deep neural network model was used to effectively teach a car to drive autonomously in a simulated driving application to predict good driving behaviour from a human.

-The total data used in this project is a union between *data provided by udacity* and *data collected by the student using the
+The total data used in this project is a union between *data provided by udacity* and *data collected by the student using the [simulator provided by udacity](https://github.com/udacity/self-driving-car-sim).

-to apply deep learning principles to effectively teach a car to drive autonomously in a simulated driving application to predict good driving behaviour from human using a [simulator](https://github.com/udacity/self-driving-car-sim) gently provided by udacity team.
+to apply deep learning principles to effectively teach a car to drive autonomously in a simulated driving application to predict good driving behaviour from human using a [simulator] gently provided by udacity team.

 *My solution to the Udacity Self-Driving Car Engineer Nanodegree Behavioral Cloning project.*